AliAlaaEddin/news-aggregator/README.md

 # How to Run The Project

-To Run the project using docker,execute the following commands:
+To Run the project using Docker, execute the following commands:
 ```
 docker compose build
 docker compose up -d